 Charge

-To recommend and review policies related to student life, including student rights and responsibilities, safety, student housing and student fees.
+Recommending and reviewing policies related to student life, including student rights and responsibilities, safety, student housing and student fees.

-To monitor student life as it relates to university student organizations, including officers' and senators' eligibility, elections, annual budgets and expenditures of the Student Government Association (SGA).
+Consulting on student life as it relates to university student organizations, including officers' and senators' eligibility, elections, annual budgets, and expenditures of the Student Government Association (SGA).

-To advise, support, monitor, and make recommendations for student support services, including the Student Counseling Center, Career Services, Titan Success Center, and, in conjunction with the Athletics Committee, the Student Activities Center (SAC).
+Advising and making recommendations to the leadership regarding student support services, including the Student Counseling Center, Career Services, Titan Success Center, and, in conjunction with the Athletics Committee, the Student Activities Center (SAC).

 Faculty Committee members may serve as members of the Procedural Update Committee, the Campus Review Board (to hear student appeals), or other committees as deemed appropriate by the Senate Executive Committee for representation from this committee.